ckeditor/ckeditor5/docs/builds/guides/integration/features-overview.md

 					<code>&lt;… <strong>class</strong>="* language-*"&gt;</code>
 				</p>
 				<p>
-					By default, the language of the code block is represented as a CSS class prefixed by 'language-'.
+					By default, the language of the code block is represented as a CSS class prefixed by <code>language-</code>.
 CSS class name can be customized via <code>config.codeBlock.languages</code> array.
 				</p>
 			</td>
 		</tr>